 - 1995: 254 deaths in the Democratic Republic of the Congo,

 - 2007: 187 deaths in the Democratic Republic of the Congo.

 In March 2014, a new outbreak of Zaire ebolavirus was identified in Guinea's forest region, spreading to neighboring countries Liberia and Sierra Leone and reaching urban areas.
 The virus then spread by air travel to Nigeria and by road to Senegal.
-In June 2016, when the World Health Organization (WHO) announced the official end of the outbreak in June 2016, it had taken a serious toll, with at least 28,000 officially declared cases, including more than 11,000 deaths.
+By the time the World Health Organization (WHO) had announced the official end of the outbreak in June 2016, it had taken a serious toll, with at least 28,000 officially reported cases and over 11,000 deaths.
 This is the largest known outbreak to date.
 A further large-scale outbreak has since occurred in the Kivu region of the DRC and the virus has moreover reemerged in this country on three occasions.
 Finally, a rapidly contained outbreak took place in Guinea in 2021.

 Ebola 2013-2016: lessons learned and how to respond to new epidemics